CASA’s Carroll Street Development

 CASA is a local, nonprofit housing developer and property manager.
 We’ve been building and managing apartments, particularly for people living with disabilities, for 26 years.
 We currently own 490 apartments across more than 50 sites in Wake, Durham and Orange counties.

 What will you be building at the Army Reserve Center site?

 CASA will be developing 16 homes in Phase 1.
-These apartments will be welcoming home new residents in 2021.
 Typically CASA develops garden apartments that are 1-3 stories.
 That’s what we’re planning to build at Carroll Street, although there may be some other building types as well.
 All of our developments are uniquely designed by architects, civil engineers and landscape architects who create a building design and site layout that complements the surrounding community.

 Will current buildings be demolished?

 Yes, CASA plans to demolish the current structures and build on the existing impervious (paved) surfaces.